(KAR boe prost tro METH a meen)

 Respiratory: Asthma, bronchospasm, cough, dry throat, dyspnea, epistaxis, hyperventilation, pulmonary edema, respiratory distress, throat irritation (fullness of throat), upper respiratory tract infection, wheezing

-<1% (Limited to important or life-threatening): Hypersensitivity reaction (includes anaphylactic shock, anaphylactoid reaction, anaphylaxis, angioedema)
+<1%, postmarketing, and/or case reports: Hypersensitivity reaction (includes anaphylactic shock, anaphylactoid reaction, anaphylaxis, angioedema)

 Concerns related to adverse effects: